Bienvenidos/Welcome

 Size: 12" x 12" digital print on aluminum panel

-According to my father, (Henry Lee Lopez), my name was chosen and given to me by my mother (Sara Quiroz Laborin).
-“Your mother did not want you to have a traditional 'Mexican' name and she spelled it this way because she did not know how to spell."
-My father was not always this honory and if he thought he was insulting my mother he was wrong because my mother bared no shame.
-In fact, she confirmed this truth and furthered that she only finished the 3rd grade because she had to stay home and work so that her brothers and sisters that were light-skinned could receive an education.
+According to my father, (Henry Lee Lopez), my name was given to me by my mother (Sara Quiroz Laborin).
+“Your mother did not want you to have a traditional 'Mexican' name and it is spelled this way because she did not know how to spell."
+My father was not always this ornery and if he thought he was insulting my mother, he was mistaken.

-This is recent photo taken of me by my husband
+This photo of me was captured by my husband

-Crossing the border always made me nervious and I came to hate it when my world was turned upside down after an angry “white” neighbor reported that my mother was living here illegally.
-The pain of being separated from my mother resulted in deep emotional scars.
-Yet, in a very profound way, these scars are healing and I am grateful for that.
+Crossing the border always made me nervious and I came to hate the day my world was turned upside down after an angry “white” neighbor reported that my mother was living here illegally and was immediately deported.
+The pain of being separated from my mother at age 7 resulted in deep emotional scars.
+Yet, in a very profound way, these scars and deeply rooted memories have become the impetus that propels me to find innovative ways to repurpose my mother's personal and intimate stories.

 Date: Resuse of family photo from 1950s